If you’re looking for some great ideas of things to do in Townsville with kids, read on.

 - Walking tracks.

 We hope we’ve given you some great ideas of what to do in Townsville.
-For a fully guided experience check out this scenic half-day tour of Townsville.
+For a fully guided experience check out this morning or lunchtime scenic sailing cruise.

 If you’re heading further north we’ve also got some great ideas of things to do in Cairns with kids.